Top 10 Public Universities in the USA in 2025

 In addition to the flagship school of the University of Texas system, Austin is also home to many technology companies (photo credit: Michael Barera – Wikipedia)

-5. University of California, San Diego (UCSD)
+6. University of California, San Diego (UCSD)

 Location: La Jolla, San Diego, California

-Global university rank: 62nd
+Global university rank: 72nd

-The newest university on this list, UC San Diego was founded only in 1960, but in just over 60 years of its existence, it has become not only one of the best public universities in the United States, but also one of the premier universities in the whole world.
 Located in the La Jolla area of San Diego, UCSD offers over 200 degree courses to over 40,000 students.
 It has especially well-regarded programs in the fields of Biological sciences, Pharmacy and pharmacology, and Life sciences and medicine.
-UC San Diego takes research very seriously and in 2021 it had the 7th highest research and development spending of all the universities in the United States.
+UC San Diego takes research very seriously and has one of the highest research and development spending of all the universities in the US.

 A view of downtown San Diego at sunset